The 2019 Collective

-Selected credits include: Evangeline (Charlottetown Festival); Into the Woods, Woman in White (Broadway); Pal Joey, Pygmalion (Shaw); Romeo and Juliet, Oedipus Rex, The Miracle Worker, Man of La Mancha (Stratford); The Last days of Judas Iscariot (Birdland); Passion (Chicago Shakespeare); 39 Steps, The Last Five Years, The Rocky Horror Show (MTC); Press Conference (The Guild).
-Adam lives in Charlottetown with his brilliant wife and two boys.
+As a performer selected credits include: Evangeline (Charlottetown Festival); Into the Woods, Woman in White (Broadway); Pal Joey, Pygmalion (Shaw); Romeo and Juliet, Oedipus Rex, The Miracle Worker, Man of La Mancha (Stratford); The Last days of Judas Iscariot (Birdland); Passion (Chicago Shakespeare); 39 Steps, The Last 5 Years, The Rocky Horror Show (MTC).
+Adam has been nominated for Dora Mavor Moore Awards as an actor, director and producer.
+He is co-creator of the PPTF with Rosie Shaw and lives in Charlottetown with his brilliant wife Melissa Kramer and their two boys.

 Technical Director, The Guild

 Eric attended the Ontario School of Audio Recording Technology in London, Ontario.
 Before working at The Guild, he toured as sound tech for various musical acts including Paper Lions.
 Eric began his time at The Guild as a technician in 2007, and has since moved into a position as Theatre Manager.
 Well known throughout the Island, Eric looks forward to helping make The Guild sound and look spectacular!

 Over the past seven years Mark has directed shows for The Victoria Playhouse and The Guild as well as performed in many productions in PEI and in other parts of Canada throughout his extensive career.
 Now a permanent resident of Charlottetown, Mark is delighted to be part of this wonderful collective - which gathers just down the street from his house - and would like to express his sincere gratitude for the efforts of everyone involved.
 Thank you and enjoy the show!